How to Mix and Match Reclaimed Wood Furniture with Other Styles

 The key to successful mixing lies in finding a common thread that ties everything together.
 Whether it's color, material, era, or shape, identify an element that bridges the gap between reclaimed wood and your chosen style.
 For instance:

 • Color Palette: Use warm neutrals or earthy tones as a base, then layer in pops of color from your preferred style.
+This helps when mixing wood finishes across different pieces so the room still feels cohesive.

 • Materials: Leather, metal, or woven textiles can serve as unifying materials.